ballerina-platform/blog/_posts/2025-02-10-announcing-ballerina-2201.11.0-swan-lake-update-11.md

 ### New data.csv module

-The data.csv module has been introduced with Constraint validation support, enabling output validation against constraints defined in the target type.
-Additionally, the module now supports parsing CSV data with union types as expected types, enhancing data flexibility and accuracy.
+The data.csv module has been introduced with constraint validation support, enabling output validation against constraints defined in the target type.
+Additionally, the module supports parsing CSV data with union types as expected types, enhancing data flexibility and accuracy.

 ## Ballerina Library Features